 • These figures are based on primary energy consumption – given by the ‘substitution method’.
 You can read our explainer on the different metrics used to measure energy here.

-Uruguay: How much energy does the country generate each year?
+Uruguay: How much energy does the country consume each year?

-How much total energy – combining electricity, transport and heat – does the country generate each year?
+How much total energy – combining electricity, transport and heat – does the country consume each year?

-This interactive chart shows primary energy generation for the country each year.
+This interactive chart shows primary energy consumption for the country each year.

 Uruguay: How is energy consumption changing from year-to-year?